 Health screenings can seem cumbersome to deal with each year, but they save you time and money while potentially adding years onto your life.
 Some of these benefits include:

 - Preventative care.
 Prevention is key to a long, healthy life.
 Yearly screenings allow you to discover diseases before they spread or worsen, allowing for early treatment and a greater likelihood of survival.
 Each year, you can discuss your health risks, and your doctor can screen for these conditions using assessments like routine blood tests.
 Preventative services also help you save money by catching and tending to health issues before they become expensive to treat.

 - Prescription review.
 Older adults usually have to take several medications to assist with chronic, long-term conditions and to offset some of the negative effects of aging.
 Each medication can have a different side effect, and some medications may not react well together.
 Each year during your health screening you should take some time to do a prescription review with your doctor.
 Go through each of your medications and discuss any issues you may have.
 Your doctor will be able to identify potential issues with your dosages and prescribe new medications if necessary.

 - Managing conditions.
 If you have a chronic condition, it can feel like an uphill battle to get the proper care.
 If you have concerns about treating your condition, discuss your options with your physician.
 They can provide you with ideas to better manage your health, including in-house care and assisted living facilities.

 Are you looking for an assisted living facility that can help you to care for your health needs?

-Contact Culpepper Place.
-We offer on-site medical staff, medication assistance and administration and wellness programs to enhance the health of our residents.
+Contact Culpepper Place in Olive Branch, MS. We offer on-site medical staff, medication assistance and administration and wellness programs to enhance the health of our residents.